-Unlike HSV infections, which can recur many times, there is usually only one outbreak of shingles in a person's lifetime.
+Unlike herpes simplex virus infections, which can recur many times, there is usually only one outbreak of shingles in a person's lifetime.
 However, people with a weakened immune system may have shingles more than once.
 They may also have unusual sores, sores on many dermatomes, or sores on both sides of the body.

 Symptoms and Complications

-During the 2 or 3 days before shingles develops, some people feel ill and have chills, a fever, nausea, diarrhea, or difficulty urinating.
-Others experience pain, a tingling sensation, or itching in a strip of skin on one side of the body.
-Clusters of small, fluid-filled blisters surrounded by a small red area then develop on this strip of skin.
+During the 2 or 3 days before shingles develops, most people have pain, a tingling sensation, or itching in a strip of skin (a dermatome) on one side of the body.
+Clusters of small, fluid-filled blisters surrounded by a small red area then develop on the strip of skin.
 The blisters occur only on the limited area of skin supplied by the infected nerve fibers.
 Most often, blisters appear on the trunk, usually on only one side.
 However, a few blisters may also appear elsewhere.
+Typically, blisters continue to form for about 3 to 5 days.
 The affected area is usually sensitive to any stimulus, including light touch, and may be very painful.
 Symptoms are usually less severe in children than in adults.

 The blisters begin to dry and form a scab about 5 days after they appear.
 Until scabs appear, the blisters contain varicella-zoster virus, which, if spread to susceptible people, can cause chickenpox.
 Blisters that cover large areas of skin or persist for more than 2 weeks usually indicate that the immune system is not functioning normally.